GuidanceMantras/GuidanceMantras/README.md

 ### Mood swing
 - There is a great pro-verb in English.
 "Your mood is depending on Weather"
-- Nowadays, your mood is also depending on the people you live/work.
+- Nowadays, your mood is also depending on the people you live/work with.
 - One should know how to control mood swing in life using Music, Meditation, and doing other activities.

 ### Addictions